 Water is fundamental for grass to transport nutrients, maintain cell structure and for it to create its own food through the process of photosynthesis.

 For the most part, this water requirement will be met through rainfall or soil moisture storage.
 This available moisture is lost over time through the leaf of the grass.
 If the roots cannot maintain this level of moisture to the leaf, the leaves will close their stomata.
 Stomata are cells that form the pores of the leaf surface.
 When the stomata are closed, there will be limited growth due to its inability to take in carbon dioxide.

 During water restrictions that were in place in the Sydney area during 2003-2009, public areas, sports fields and the like were able to survive on very limited rain without additional irrigation.
 Areas with deep loam soils performed best, with the grass able to rely on water reserves stored within the soil.

 The simple answer is – when your lawn needs it.
 It is important that you only irrigate your lawn when there is not enough rainfall to meet the needs of your lawn.
 When you do water, do so within the rules outlined by local water restrictions.

 Turf researchers are continually testing new strains of grass for superior traits that are critical for a sustainable environment.
 Drought tolerance is one of the most important factors for Australian turf growers.
 With new, improved, more drought-tolerant varieties becoming available that are much better equipped to handle these prolonged periods without rain.

-New turf varieties such as TifTuf Hybrid Bermuda (couch) and Sir Grange Zoysia, have been selected and released to the market because of these superior traits.
+New turf varieties such as TifTuf Hybrid Bermuda (couch), have been selected and released to the market because of it’s superior drought tolerance.